 These services can help you by providing information and referrals to free counselling and support and medical care, including:

 - medical examinations

 - testing for sexually transmissible infections (STIs).

-- can gather evidence in case you decide to file a report with the police and proceed with legal action
+- gather evidence in case you decide to report to the police

-- will discuss the possibility of pregnancy and STIs.
+- discuss the possibility of pregnancy and STIs.

-If you think you may be at risk of pregnancy, you could talk to a doctor about emergency contraception.
+If you think you may be at risk of pregnancy, talk to a doctor about emergency contraception.

 No one asks or deserves to be a victim of sexual violence.
-If you were attacked or abused, you are not to blame.
+It is not your fault and you are not to blame.